Caast/caast-documentation/onboarding/README.md

     "APP-KEY": "{{APP_KEY}}",
   });
   //  **This data must be customized** for your site, but we expect at least a total and an array of products
-  //  with at least those informations. caastEmitter("track", {
+  //  with at least those information. caastEmitter("track", {
     total: 499,
     products: [